New Model Army (band): 30th anniversary to Winter (2010–2018)

-From Here and 40th anniversary (2019–present)
+From Here and 40th anniversary (2019–2023)

 On 23 August 2019, the band's fifteenth studio album, From Here, was released.
 The band had intended to play a number of shows for their 40th anniversary in 2020, but these were cancelled due to the COVID-19 pandemic.
 They did however play an online show on 23 October to mark the exact 40th anniversary of their first show.

 They finally played the 40th anniversary shows towards the end of 2021, although guitarist Marshall Gill was absent for these and the early 2022 shows, the band reverting to a four-piece line-up with Dean White predominantly playing guitar as well as keyboards.
 On 11 November 2022, Gill indicated in a Facebook post that he had been dropped from the band for refusing a COVID-19 vaccine; at the end of 2021 performers still required proof of vaccination to play in a number of countries that the band were visiting.

+Unbroken (2023–present)

+The band released a live album, Sinfonia in September 2023; it was recorded with the Sinfonia Leipzig Orchestra at the Tempodrom venue in Berlin on 15 July 2022.
+The band's sixteenth studio album, Unbroken, was recorded in 2023 and released on 26 January 2024.
+The band toured the album in early 2024, with Nguyen Green on keyboards enabling Dean White to play guitar on those songs requiring two instruments.
+A tour later in the year was postponed until 2025 due to medical issues with drummer Michael Dean.
+In May 2025, the band played their first tour of Australia, though some shows were curtailed due to poor tickets sales.
+The Perth show for example, was reduced to a cut down show featuring Sullivan and White instead of the full band.